About our support

 Hearing your child isn’t going to get better is every parent’s worst nightmare.
-We help young cancer patients and families prepare for death, if the unthinkable happens.
-We encourage them to think about how the child or young person can be remembered and help them deal with their worries.
-Our care teams provide bereavement support through home visits, local support groups and memory days.
-We do this to help children, young people and their families find a way to cope with the emotional pain.
+We help young people and families prepare for death if the unthinkable happens.
+Our specialist social workers are there to encourage families to think about how the child or young person can be remembered and help them deal with their worries.
+Our social care teams provide bereavement support through home visits, local support groups and memory days.

 Making change happen